Master of Industrial and Labor Relations (M.I.L.R.) Degree Program Policy

 Preapproved exceptions to above course policies:

-- Semester in Manufacturing (SIM or SSO) at Johnson may be counted toward HR concentration or elective credit with advisors approval, if all core course requirements are fulfilled.
+- Semester in Strategic Operations (SSO) at Johnson may be counted toward HR concentration or elective credit with advisor's approval, if all core course requirements are fulfilled.

-- Courses that carry less than 3 credits, meeting all other criteria, may count towards the 48 credit hours but not the 16 courses.
+- Courses that carry less than 3 credits, meeting all other criteria, may count towards the forty-eight (48) credit hours but not the sixteen (16) courses.
 Courses that carry less than 3 credits, meeting all other criteria can be combined with another less-than-3 credit class.
 Such instances will count as 1 class.

-For any other exceptions or deviations from policy: The student must petition the Director of Graduate Studies, for other exceptions, prior to taking the course in question.
+For any other exceptions or deviations from policy: The student must petition the Director of Graduate Studies prior to taking the course in question.

 A minimum grade of C is required for credit toward the degree, and students must maintain a grade average of not less than B. Failure to maintain these standards may be grounds for termination of assistantships or fellowships and/or dismissal from the program.
 At the end of each term, the ILR Graduate Committee or the Director of Graduate Studies will review the grade records and issue warning notices or recommendations for dismissal, as appropriate.